ABOUT THE PRISONER

 THE PRISONER & PRISON REFORM

-We are acutely aware of the responsibility we have in using The Prisoner’s platform to drive awareness and action, and below are some of the steps we’ve taken.
+We are acutely aware of the responsibility we have in using The Prisoner’s platform to drive awareness and action.
+Click on the button below to learn more about The Prisoner and Prison Reform.

 Director of Winemaking

 Chrissy Wittmann came to winemaking in an unconventional way.
 After earning a B.S. in Ecology and Systematic Biology at California Polytechnic State University in San Luis Obispo, the future winemaker found her love for wine while analyzing soil and waste water samples in a lab.
 After serving time as a laboratory enologist, Chrissy returned to Cal Poly, achieving her master’s degree in Agriculture.